micans/pick/README.md

 Otherwise (`--table-dict=`) column names are used as top-level dictionary names and `map` can be used (`key` -> `COLNAME`).
 Multiple dictionary specifications can be used for the same `NAME`.

+By default if no key is found in the dictionary the value is left alone.
 ```
-echo -e "a\t3\nb\t4\nc\t8" | pick -Aik --cdict-foo=a:Alpha,b:Beta 1::1^foo,map
+> echo -e "a\t3\nb\t4\nc\t8" | pick -Aik --cdict-FOO=a:Alpha,b:Beta 1::1^FOO,map
+Alpha	3
+Beta	4
+c	8
 ```

-By default if no key is found in the dictionary the value is left alone.
 It is possible to specify a not-found string using this syntax:
 ```
 --fdict-NAME/STRING=/path/to/dictfile
 --cdict-NAME/STRING=foo:bar,zut:tim